Pole inflation and primordial black holes formation in Starobinsky-like supergravity: Power spectrum and PBH masses

 \section{Power spectrum and PBH masses}

-In this Section we numerically compute the power spectrum of scalar (curvature) perturbations by using the transport method with the Mathematica package \cite{Dias:2015rca}.
+In this Section we numerically compute the power spectrum of scalar (curvature) perturbations by using the transport method with the Mathematica package \cite{Dias:2015rca} that was widely used in the literature.
 In order to efficiently produce the primordial black holes, the enhancement (peak) in the power spectrum against its CMB value should be $10^6$ times at least.
+We do not provide here the underlying equations, defining the power spectrum and the "isocurvature pumping" amplification mechanism, because they are available in the literature, see e.g., subsection III.B of Ref.~\cite{Gundhi:2020kzm} for details.

 Given a peak, the masses of generated PBHs can be calculated by the equation \cite{Pi:2017gih}